jheerman/Prattle/README.md

 to multiple recipients.
 Groups are maintained in a SQLite database and contacts are pulled from the address book on the device.

-Currently, this app supports Android 2.2+
+Currently, this app supports Android 4.0+

 Basic Features

-  * Create new group
-  * Browse contacts (filtered to show only those with mobile phone numbers)
+  * Browse device contacts (filtered to show only those with mobile phone numbers)
-  * Create new SMS Text Message
-  * Browse SMS Message History
+  * Organize contacts into groups
+  * Send SMS text messages to groups of contacts

 Screenshot
 =======================